Clinical decision-making | Medical Council of Canada

 Overview

-The clinical decision-making (CDM) component of the exam consists of 38 case descriptions, followed by one or more questions, which assess problem-solving and decision-making skills in the resolution of a clinical case.
-You may be asked to:
+The clinical decision-making (CDM) component of the exam consisted of 38 case descriptions, followed by one or more questions, which assessed problem-solving and decision-making skills in resolving a clinical case.
+Candidates were asked to:

 • Elicit clinical information